mbabynames search ✿

 Steven Nathaniel

-Steven ("noble and strong") and Nathaniel ("gift of God").
+Steven ("crown") and Nathaniel ("gift of God").
 Two distinct meanings that create a name with range.
 Steven is 2 syllables.
 Nathaniel at 3 adds length and rhythm.

 Steven Oliver